BY R.D. Miller

 Though these new inroads, may not be Chinese investments alone, many reports have shown that Caribbean islands and nations in Africa have experienced a cultural explosion of Chinese companies over the past decade.
 These private investments reported offering a path to better economic growth, but is it panning out for who needs it most?

-Many communities are unease, and in a holding position that these investments may also a platform for the dumping of their cheap goods to maintain their economy for over a billion people.
+Many communities are unease, and in a holding position that these investments may also a platform for the dumping of their cheap goods to maintain their economy for over a billion people of to drive an authoritarian agenda.
 Over the past few months, upon arrival from a few trips, I have some deep thoughts and began to look into this trend.
 I called a few experts and friends, and it is not doomsday.

 Some of these expansions are attractive, like a hanging Pinata.
 However, a piñata often leaves garbage for someone else to clean up.
 Sadly, many political leaders from poor and developing countries look at this colorful hanging package, and it seems unavoidable to take a strike.